-O = Character buffer overrun.
+- O = Character buffer overrun.

-$\mathbf{R} = \mathsf{RX}$ buffer overrun.
+- $\mathbf{R} = RX$ buffer overrun.

-P = Received byte parity error.
+- P = Received byte parity error.

-T = TX buffer full.
+- T = TX buffer full.

 - 1. The serial connection between the device and the Host PC is bad. - 2.
-The communication parameters for the serial connection are incorrect.
+The communications properties for the serial connection are incorrect.

 - 1. Verify the cabling between the PC and the device. - 2.
-Verify that the specified communication parameters match those of the device.
+Verify that the specified communications properties match those of the device.

-Device <device name> is not responding
+Device '<device name>' is not responding

 - 1. The serial connection between the device and the Host PC is broken. - 2.
-The communication parameters for the serial connection are incorrect. - 3.
+The communications properties for the serial connection are incorrect. - 3.
 The named device may have been assigned an incorrect Network ID. - 4.
-The response from the device took longer to receive than the amount of time specified in the "Request Timeout" device setting.
+The response from the device took longer to receive than the amount of time specified in the "Request Timeout" device property.

 - 1. Verify the cabling between the PC and the device. - 2.
-Verify that the specified communication parameters match those of the device. - 3.
+Verify that the specified communications properties match those of the device. - 3.
 Verify that the Network ID given to the named device matches that of the actual device. - 4.
-Increase the Request Timeout setting so that the entire response can be handled.
+Increase the Request Timeout property so that the entire response can be handled.

-Unable to write to <address> on device <device name>
+Unable to write to '<address>' on device '<device name>'

 - 1. The serial connection between the device and the Host PC is broken. - 2.
-The communication parameters for the serial connection are incorrect. - 3.
+The communications properties for the serial connection are incorrect. - 3.
 The named device may have been assigned an incorrect Network ID.

 - 1. Verify the cabling between the PC and the device. - 2.
-Verify that the specified communication parameters match those of the device.

-3. Verify that the Network ID given to the named device matches that of the actual device.
+Verify that the specified communications properties match those of the device. - 3.
+Verify that the Network ID given to the named device matches that of the actual device.

-Bad address in block [<start address> to <end address>] on device <device name>
+Bad address in block [<start address> to <end address>] on device '<device name>'